artefactual/atom-docs/user-manual/access-content/search-atom.rst

    :width: 70%
    :alt: An image of the places search results

-6. The results page includes a :term:`sort button` (allowing you to sort results to show them in alphabetic order, or most recently created/updated) and a set of :term:`facet filters <facet filter>` to help you sift through results.
+6. The results page includes :term:`sort buttons <sort button>` (allowing you to sort results to show them in alphabetic order or most recently created/updated) and a set of :term:`facet filters <facet filter>` to help you sift through results.
 For more information on these elements, see :ref:`recurring-sort-button` and :ref:`recurring-facet-filters`.

+   For more information on the :term:`user interface` elements available on term search and browse pages, see: :ref:`browse-subjects-places`

 ..
 TIP::